-The principal risk to the business is from the ongoing challenges of operating in a COVID-19 pandemic economy.
-Although we are seeing increased levels of apprenticeship uptake and a rising level of commercial course activity the ever present threat remains of further restrictions or lockdowns.
+Ongoing challenges of operating in a COVID-19 pandemic recovering economy still pose a potential to cause business disruption.
+Although we are seeing increased levels of apprenticeship uptake and a rising level of commercial course activity the ever-present threat remains of a return to restrictions particularly during the winter period of late 2022 and early 2023.